jonromero/jonio_website/content/crypto/how-to-sell-nfts.md

 I talked with every big Hollywood talent agency and I saw them selling less than my birthday cake.

-These are the reason why they (and you) fail to sell your NFTs.
+These are the reasons why they (and you) fail to sell your NFTs.

 ## You think that the platform matters